Today (20th July 2017), Genesis and Notting Hill

 We plan to involve staff across both organisations in helping us to shape how we will deliver services to our customers.

-This will be set in line with our commitment that this is a merger of equals and that we value and want a balance of staff from both organisations at all levels in the new organisation.
+This will be set in line with our commitment that this is a partnership of equals and that we value and want a balance of staff from both organisations at all levels in the new organisation.

 We have a lot of work to do to become one organisation and we need our skilled and talented workforce to help shape how we will operate in future and also ensure we continue to deliver excellent services to our customers as we go through this period of change.